Trundicho/warp-reader-vaadin/README.md

 Because the timer widget is a gwt ported component it is necessary to build the module with vaadin-maven-plugin already configured in the pom.xml.

-## Developer documentation warp-reader-ui-gwt
-The warp-reader-ui-gwt component is based on gwt.
-Many parts of the application is executed on the client.

 ## Getting Started
 What things you need to install the software and how to install them